4L3k51/supa-agent-observer/README.md

 If the orchestration is too thin — no verification, no RLS testing, no replanning — the agents produce code that looks right but doesn't work, and you can't tell where it broke.
 If the orchestration is too thick — the system prompt includes the exact SQL, the exact config entries, the exact implementation patterns — the agents just follow instructions and you learn nothing about their actual knowledge.

-The goal is enough structure that failures are meaningful, not so much that you're hiding them.
+The goal is enough structure that failures are meaningful, not so much that we are hiding them.
 The orchestration catches failures and gives agents a chance to recover, but it doesn't prevent failures from happening in the first place.
 Logging captures every step of this — what failed, how the agent tried to recover, and whether it succeeded.
 That's the dataset.

 ## How It Works